queenisabaer/wishlist/README.md

 [Indie Flower](https://fonts.google.com/specimen/Indie+Flower) was used as font for headings.
 It is a handwriting font that seems carefree and open.
 Although it is a handwriting font it is still easy to read.<br>
 [Rubik](https://fonts.google.com/specimen/Rubik?query=rubik) was selected for text content.
 It is a sans-serif font which is easy to read, and has a certain aestethic.
 Both fonts were imported via Google Fonts.

-### Structure
+## Structure

 The first database schema was crafted during the planning phase of the project and was created with [dbdiagramm](https://dbdiagram.io/home).
 It still displays the reserved item modal, that I would love to implement in the future.
-In addition, the user profile still contains email and password, which are directly retrieved in the final version from the profile created for authentication. <br>
+In addition, the user profile still contains email and password, which are directly retrieved in the final version from the profile created for authentication.

 ![Initial Database Schema](documentation/images/erd_plan.png)<br>
 Final ERD:<br>
 ![Final Database Schema](documentation/images/erd_final.png)<br>

+## Database<br>
+I used a PostgreSQL provided by Code Institute as relational database.<br>

 - **FieldTypes:**<br>
   - AutoField: An integer field that automatically increments.